 Curriculum

-The MS in Healthcare Leadership and Management degree offers flexible class offerings, including AI topics and a stand-alone AI course in a healthcare setting, to ensure you can complete your master’s in a reasonable time frame and acquire key skill sets for a changing job market.
-Our classes are offered on-campus in the evening (many are available online) and are especially suitable for students working full-time or part-time jobs.
+The MS in Healthcare Leadership and Management degree offers flexible class offerings, including AI topics and a stand-alone AI course in a healthcare setting, to ensure students can complete their master’s in a reasonable time frame and acquire key skill sets for a changing job market.
+Classes are offered on-campus in the evening (many are available online) and are especially suitable for students working full-time or part-time jobs.
 Work or educational experience in healthcare is desirable but not required.
 Students are encouraged to review the UT Dallas Graduate Catalog for the most updated curriculum details.

 “SCH” indicates “Semester Credit Hours.”